 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the EPA's safe drinking water hotline (800-426-4791) or at: [www.epa.gov](http://www.epa.gov)
+More information about contaminants and potential health effects can be obtained by calling the EPA's safe drinking water hotline (800-426-4791) or at: www.epa.gov

 In order to ensure that tap water is safe, the EPA prescribes regulations that limit the amount of certain contaminants in water provided by public water systems.
-The Milwaukee Water Works maintains a nationally recognized water monitoring program to assure all treated water meets or exceeds local, state, and federal regulations.
+MWW maintains a nationally recognized water monitoring program to assure all treated water meets or exceeds local, state, and federal regulations.